oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 ## Verification and Processing {#vp-sd-jwt-verification-and-processing}

-The Verifier MUST process and verify a presentation of SD-JWT VC as follows:
+The Verifier MUST process and verify a presentation as follows:

  1. REQUIRED.
-When processing and verifying the presentation of the SD-JWT VC, the Verifier MUST follow the same verification and processing rules as defined in (#vc-sd-jwt-verification-and-processing).
+When processing and verifying the presentation of the JWT VC or SD-JWT VC, the Verifier MUST follow the same verification and processing rules as defined in (#vc-sd-jwt-verification-and-processing).
  1. OPTIONAL.
 If provided, the Verifier MUST verify the Holder Binding JWT according to Section 6.2. of [@!I-D.ietf-oauth-selective-disclosure-jwt].
-To verify the Holder Binding JWT, the `cnf` claim of the SD-JWT MUST be used.
+To verify the Holder Binding JWT, the `cnf` claim of the JWT VC or SD-JWT VC MUST be used.

 # Security Considerations {#security-considerations}